 Discuss a subject that you are an expert in to see how the candidate handles himself.

 Takes notes during the interview.

-Take a sheet of paper on which you have drawn a straight line, dividing it in two: on the right-hand side, write what the candidate says and, on the left, what you think.
+Take a sheet of paper on which you have drawn a straight line, dividing it into two: on the right-hand side, write what the candidate says and, on the left, what you think.
 Very useful for deciding between several candidates.

 Interview in teams for top candidates.

 It is not a commonly used method, but definitely very effective, especially for management positions.

 Our society is more and more litigation-oriented.
 It is important to protect yourself thoroughly.
 Think of all the clauses that you should include in the work contract, make him sign the company rules, the procedure manual.
 Don’t hesitate to consult a lawyer.